nir/jupylet/docs/programmers_reference_guide/graphics.rst

 The problem with incrementing and decrementing the `x` and `y` coordinates like that is that very quickly the ship will disappear from view.
-That's what the ``ship.wrap_position()`` function is for.
+That's what the :func:`~jupylet.sprite.Sprite.wrap_position` function is for.
 It will modify the ship's position such that if it goes out of the canvas from one side it will show up again at the opposite side:

 .. code-block:: python